 David Fewtrell, head of secondary loan trading at HSBC in London, noted that one advantage of this change is that his desk will be able to hedge with credit-default swaps.
 The capacity to do this existed previously, but the new organizational structure--through more interaction and similar reporting lines--allows the desks to recognize trading opportunities more easily.
 The secondary loan market in Europe is still in its infancy, but many houses, such as JPMorgan, BNP Paribas and Barclays Capital, have already begun using these instruments, according to officials at those firms.
 Citigroup is looking at the possibility of doing this as well, according to an individual familiar with the matter.
 Typically a loan desk would buy a loan and then simultaneously purchase credit protection, taking advantage of the positive carry between repayments on the loan and the premium on the CDS contract.

 "HSBC is looking at vanilla CDS being quoted from the vanilla euro cash bond desk in an effort to give better pricing and liquidity," said Nobby Clark, head of structured credit trading in London.
-Clark explained that if such a structure is finalized, credit derivatives traders would report jointly to both himself and Stevens and Everett.
-Clark would remain in charge of how the credit products are delivered to customers whereas Stevens and Everett would be responsible for the P&L books of traders.
+Clark explained that under the proposed structure, credit derivatives traders will report jointly to both himself and Stevens and Everett.
+Clark will remain in charge of how the credit products are delivered to customers whereas Stevens and Everett will be responsible for the P&L books of traders.
 Fewtrell also reports to Stevens and Everett, as well as a syndication specialist.